Nifty outlook and top trading calls for today's trade: Prabhudas Lilladher

 NIFTY VIEW:

-The stock has witnessed a decent correction from Rs 1041 to Rs 832 and a bottom formation has been made to make a recovery showing potential and strength to gain further in the coming days.
-The RSI has recently shown a trend reversal signaling a buy and hence is supporting our view of a positive bias.
-With decent volume participation witnessed, we recommend a buy in this stock for an upside target of Rs 990 keeping a stop loss of Rs 830.
+The stock has been having a good run and also has given a breakout above the previous resistance level of Rs 1100 and is showing potential and strength to rise further in the coming days.
+The RSI is on the rise and has been on the rise showing a positive bias.
+With good activity seen, we recommend a buy in this stock for an upside target of Rs 1200 keeping a stop loss of Rs 1060.

-The stock after making a higher bottom formation pattern in the daily chart has recovered significantly and has given a breakout above the previous peak of Rs 178 levels and is looking attractive for further upside gains in the coming days.
-The stock is in a trending mode and has potential to rise till Rs 204 levels with strength and has maintained the positive bias.
-With good volume participation witnessed, we recommend a buy in this stock for an upside target of Rs 204 keeping a stop loss of Rs 172.
+The stock after making a double bottom formation has given a bounce back and is anticipated to give a breakout above the cluster of significant moving averages.
+The stock looks poised and attractive for an up move with favorable factors supporting our view and also the RSI has shown a steep rise with trend reversal to signify a buy in the stock.
+With good volume witnessed, we recommend a buy in this stock for an upside target of Rs 76 keeping a stop loss of Rs 63.

 Disclaimer: The analyst may have positions in any or all the stocks mentioned above.